Mead Road, Gloucester, Gloucestershire, GL4 5YS

 Keep an eye out here for books coming soon!

-Each term we will be producing a reading newsletter that will update you on all of the exciting reading activities undertaken at the school.
+Each term, we will be producing a reading newsletter that will update you on all of the exciting reading activities undertaken at the school.
 It will also offer suggestions on ways to support you with reading at home.

-Latest addition can be seen below.
+Our latest edition can be seen below.